Apply to renew your registration

-If you do not submit your application by 30 November, your registration will lapse.
-This means you need to apply to restore your registration if you want to continue to practise as a social worker.
+If you do not complete and submit your application by 30 November, your registration will lapse.
+This means you need to apply to restore your registration and pay a non-refundable restoration fee of £135 if you want to continue to practise as a social worker.

 If your registration lapses, you must not use the protected title 'social worker'.
 As the regulator for social workers in England, we have a duty to ensure public protection and dealing with title misuse is an important part of this.

 At the end of the registration period, we will check all social workers’ accounts to see whether they have recorded CPD in their online account.
 We will then randomly select 2.5% of social workers for CPD review.

 Voluntary removal (leave the register)

 If you want to take a break from registration